siggy/bbox/README.md

 # TODO

-- consider secret code to access nice
+- consider secret codes to access nice, other songs, programs
+- pre-programmed beats, like queen songs
 - need amplitude input into the programs
 - generic interface for LED lighting
 - validation program for testing individual LEDs